- Named a Top Online Graduate Education Program by U.S. News & World Report

 - Practicum in your school setting

 A great way to experience the Master's Degree in Education Administration, M.Ed. program is to try a course or two.
-Click here for more information on this program, or complete the request form on the right.

 New students register for courses using UMass Lowell's New Student Registration Form.
 Follow the instructions for registering included on the form.
 Current students register for their courses online by logging into the secure Student Information System (SIS).